The changes that parole sponsors must consider after the program's reactivation.

 The average time between the request and the notification is three to four weeks.

-Although recent cases are being handled first, some sponsors of previous applications have also started to receive notifications for their fingerprints.
+Although recent cases are being handled first, some sponsors of previous applications have also begun to receive notifications for their fingerprints.

-The fingerprinting registration is an essential step for the approval of humanitarian parole, and sponsors must complete this process for their applications to move forward.
+The fingerprint registration is an essential step for the approval of humanitarian parole, and sponsors must complete this process for their applications to move forward.

-The validity of the parole remains 24 months, which means that during this period, migrants must seek alternatives to extend their stay or change their legal status.
+The validity of the parole remains at 24 months, which means that during this period migrants must seek alternatives to extend their stay or change their legal status.

 What do you think?